amogil/fluxgate/README.md

   fluxgate:latest
 ```

 The executable expects `fluxgate.yaml` in `/app/fluxgate.yaml`.
-See the [Deployment Guide](docs/user/deployment.md) for detailed instructions.

-### Other Deployment Options

 Fluxgate can also be deployed as a standalone binary or using container orchestration platforms like Kubernetes, Docker Compose, and others.
 See the [Deployment Guide](docs/user/deployment.md) for complete deployment options and examples.

 ## 📖 Documentation